-- Further reduce rental space/costs at 30 Cooper Square (i.e., explore complete elimination of our lease at 30 Cooper Square and other space efficiencies) - Increase summer dorm rental revenue - Refinance/restructure Cooper Union's long-term debt - Capital campaign and/or a designated fund that would serve as an accelerator fund to support 100% tuition scholarships
+- Further reduce rental space/costs at 30 Cooper Square (i.e., explore complete elimination of our lease at 30 Cooper Square and other space efficiencies) - Increase summer dorm rental revenue - Refinance/restructure Cooper Union's long-term debt - Capital campaign and/or a designated fund that would serve as an accelerator fund to support 100% tuition scholarships - Board discussion of the sale of the Stuyvesant-Fish House (current President's residence)

-There are also potential initiatives that have additional downsides, which we only recommend pursuing if the core components of the plan do not materialize and/or the downsides can be significantly reduced or eliminated.
-The FEC has placed these items in what we call the "bullpen."
+There are also potential initiatives that have additional downsides, which we will only pursue if the core components of the plan do not materialize and/or the downsides can be significantly reduced or eliminated.
+These items have been placed in what we call the "bullpen."